 The Esterel Resort offers a luxurious and romantic stay on Lake Dupuis.
 Located an hour outside Montreal, Esterel features a Nordic Spa with multiple outdoor pools.
 Bell and I spent our 11 year anniversary there and it was a wonderful place to celebrate.

 In Quebec, they generally take food pretty seriously.
 So there are fantastic on-site fine dining options and a world-class wine cellar at Esterel Resort.
 You can enjoy a traditional multi-course meal at Bistro a Champlain, or cook your food over volcanic lava plates at Rok.
 We enjoyed both restaurants and either makes for a romantic evening with a loved one.

 The Laurentides is one of the best areas to ski in the northeast, featuring 12 ski resorts in close proximity.
 Skiing can run through the end of April in the region.

 The sugar shacks are a literal treat.
 Warm maple syrup toffee is freshly poured atop snow and then swirled onto a wooden stick.
 Sugar shacks also serve wonderful food and often feature live music and outdoor activities for the kids, like horse and sleigh rides and tobogganing.
-We visited Cabane a Sucre Arthur Raymond and the festive atmosphere is very contagious.
+We really enjoyed the festive atmosphere and sugary treats.